Oussama2IA/Get-it-cheap/README.md

 - [x] **General search**: Our website provides a general search from the most popular websites like amazon.

-- [x] **Search by category**: To optimize results you can search by category, which allows you to get a result from the best websites for this category.
+- [x] **Search by category**: To optimize results users can search by category, which allows them to get a result from the best websites for this category.

 - [x] **Change currency**: The user can also change the currency of the result with high accuracy (currencies are updated every hour).